liuzhidan/liuzhidan.github.io/_pages/about.md

 ## Recent Highlights:
+* 2024.10 - Our paper "Learning Road Network Index Structure for Efficient Map Matching” has been accepted by [IEEE TKDE](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=69).
+Congrats to Yingqian and Xiaosi.
+Welcome to explore our advanced map matching method, _LiMM_, now publicly available at [github](https://github.com/BDUC-MobiX/LiMM). 🎉
 * 2024.09 - Our paper "Towards Efficient Ridesharing via Order-Vehicle Pre-Matching Using Attention Mechanism” has been accepted as a regular paper by [IEEE ICDM 2024](https://icdm2024.org/).
 Congrats to Jinye and Zhiyu. 🎉
 * 2024.08 - Challenge accepted!
 Joining HKUST (GZ) to start a new journey. 🚀
 * 2024.07 - Invited to serve on the TPC of [IEEE MSN 2024](https://ieee-msn.org/2024/).
 Please consider submitting.